 To give you a better idea of the breadth of mango types out there, we’ve rounded up the ones you’ll find on FreshDirect.
 Just keep in mind that many of them have a short season, so if you see a specialty variety, grab it fast while you can.
-All mangoes are great for making smoothies, desserts, salsas, slaws, and salads.
+All mangos are great for making smoothies, desserts, salsas, slaws, and salads.
 But often, the best way to enjoy them is by slicing one up and delighting in its pure, fresh, honey-like taste.

 Mangos on FreshDirect

-Champagne mangoes are small, delicately shaped mangoes with golden yellow skins, and velvety flesh that has almost no fibrous texture.
+Champagne mangos are small, delicately shaped mangos with golden yellow skins, and velvety flesh that has almost no fibrous texture.
 Only available from February to July, their exceptionally sweet flavor should be savored while it can.
 FreshDirect sources champagne mangos from our partners at Ciruli Brothers, who pamper their fruits by letting nature take the lead during the growth cycle, then putting them in the ideal conditions as they make their way to you.

 Tommy Atkins mangos are the most popular variety in the US.
 These fruits are on the larger side and flaunt a distinctive reddish skin.
 On the inside, their flesh is firm and dense, with just enough fiber to give it some chewiness.
 That texture makes the Tommy Atkins ideal for chopping up and using in salads, salsas, and chutneys.